-Advertising consists of direct response performance marketing costs, such as television advertising, display advertising, paid search advertising, social media advertising, search engine optimization, comparison shopping engine advertising, direct mail, catalog and print advertising.
-We expect advertising expense to continue to increase but decrease as a percentage of net revenue over time.
+Advertising consists of direct response performance marketing costs, such as display advertising, paid search advertising, social media advertising, search engine optimization, comparison shopping engine advertising, television advertising, direct mail, catalog and print advertising.
+We expect advertising expense to continue to increase but decrease as a percentage of net revenue over time due to our increasing base of repeat customers.